 Sephiroth’s second phase begins with his most powerful attack.
 Taken from Kefka Palazzo of Final Fantasy VI, this is the spell “Heartless Angel,” which has been associated with Sephiroth ever since this cameo in KH1.
 Yes, that is the name of a spell that existed before Kingdom Hearts.
 It’s a doozy: if you let Sephiroth complete it, Sora will lose all but 1 HP and all of his MP.
 Sephiroth then immediately jumps in to finish you off, meaning that even veterans can be killed on the spot.
 There are several solutions but they’re all extreme: firstly, you can try to stay on Sephiroth’s toes at all time so that he can’t cast Heartless Angel.
 That mobility upgrade I mentioned during the Kurt Zisa fight – the one from the final world – helps considerably.
 Secondly, you can use Strike Raid to make him flinch while casting.
 Thirdly (and good to keep in mind just in case), you can have your cursor waiting on the Item button so that you drop an Elixir on your head right after Heartless Angel completes but before Sephiroth attacks.

 The fight is a big mess the further you go in.
-Soon Lance Bass is summoning meteors (Meteor, another keystone Final Fantasy spell), and just never stops coming in with one attack after another.
+Soon Lance Bass is summoning meteors (Meteor, another keystone Final Fantasy spell, especially for VII), and just never stops coming in with one attack after another.
 When I first beat Sephiroth in 1.5, he was desperately trying to cast Heartless Angel while a half dozen other spells were still live about the field and I stuck to him like a starving flea.
 I still don’t believe I made it through, and I was radically overlevelled.
 This guy means business.

 Clearing Sephiroth gets you nothing but EXP in the Vanilla game, but gives you three prizes in Final Mix (four with the Achievement in 1.5).
 First is the One-Winged Angel Keyblade, a weak Keyblade with a lethal crit bonus.
 Second: it seems Sephiroth was holding a piece of the Ansem report, implying these later pages all ended up in the hands of powerful, evil entities.
 This one is cautiously worded, and it is not entirely clear what Ansem is talking about.
 But because this and the last report are pure sequel bait, I’m going to file them away at the end of this retrospective along with the biggest piece of sequel bait: the Secret Endings.